tkm315/Day-7/README.md

 AND : Use the AND operator to combine multiple boolean expressions.

 OR : Use the OR operator to combine multiple boolean expressions.

+LIMIT , OFFSET : Use the PostgreSQL LIMIT OFFSET clause to retrieve a subset of rows returned by a query.